ww95211/trouble-shooting/README.md

 				'target' : 'CB' , # target component, if there is source in log file, ignore this value.
 				'forward': 'WBX-Client', #
-				'label'  : 'create meeting', # the label will be showed in the call flow 'return' : false, # return call flow line if it is true, by default , it is false 'separator-line' : 'before', # add a separator line before this call for ‘before’, or separator line after this call for ‘after’
+				'label'  : 'create meeting', # the label will be showed in the call flow 'return' : false, # return to source if it is true, by default , it is false 'separator-line' : 'before', # add a separator line before this event for ‘before’, or separator line after this event for ‘after’
 			}
 			'event-keyword2' : {}
 		}